-Just last week, Fence & Deck Connection stopped by the Anne Arundel County Food Bank (AACFB) to present a check that will help local families who are struggling during this especially troubling time.
-The money was collected from a percentage of our November and December residential sales profits as a way of giving thanks and supporting those in need during the holidays.
+Just last week, Fence & Deck Connection stopped by the Anne Arundel County Food Bank (AACFB) to present a check for $7,800 that will help local families who are struggling during this especially troubling time.
+The money was collected from a percentage of our November and December residential sales profits as a way of giving thanks and supporting those in need during the 2021 holiday season.
 As a result, that means all of our wonderful end-of-the-year clients played a part in this wonderful donation to a phenomenal organization!

 Fence & Deck’s VP Sales & Marketing and Managing Partner Jeffrey Wall, along with Marketing Strategist Nicole Bailey met with AACFB Executive Director Susan Thomas and Operations Director Marta Jones to present the check and learn more about the ways the COVID-19 pandemic has affected donations, distribution, and volunteerism.
 When COVID first hit the United States last March, donations to the Food Bank dropped a staggering 73%.
 With so many residents out of work and without dependable income, the need for basic necessities became dire.
 In fact, pantries nationwide saw a 242% increase in the number of people seeking assistance, and 53% of those had never had to go to a pantry before.
 Many of the amazing volunteers at food banks and pantries are retired seniors, and with this demographic most at risk for COVID, the Anne Arundel County Food Bank was left with a skeleton crew during a very hectic 2020.
 Monetary donations provided the AACFB a way to purchase the items that families needed most, such as food, paper products, feminine products and cleaning supplies.